"The life you have led does not need to be the only life you have." -Anna Quindlen

 My Review

 I really enjoyed this one in the beginning.
 I love witty banter and this book has it, which I appreciate.
 But, by the end the story was feeling to me a bit tedious.
 It dipped into the idea of the butterfly effect, how even small decisions can shape the course of the future in unknowable ways, but there was potential to go deeper there.
 Instead it seemed more about… greed?
 Selfishness?
 That can make a fine story.
 It just didn’t quite do it for me this time.
-I give The Ministry of Time 3 stars.
+It is also distinctly possible that I’m the problem here.
+Nevertheless, I give The Ministry of Time 3 stars.

 Nicole TombersComment